mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/content_security_policy/index.md

 > **Note:** Valid examples demonstrate the correct use of keys in CSP.
 > However, extensions with 'unsafe-eval', remote script, blob, or remote sources in their CSP are not allowed for Firefox extensions per the [add-on policies](https://extensionworkshop.com/documentation/publish/add-on-policies/) and due to significant security issues.

-> **Note:** The examples include the {{CSP("script-src")}} directive, which was required in older browser versions.
+> **Note:** The examples include the {{CSP("object-src")}} directive, which was required in older browser versions.
 This directive is optional in modern browsers without obsolete [plugins](/en-US/docs/Glossary/Plugin).
-See W3C Web Extensions issue [204](https://github.com/w3c/webextensions/issues/204), Remove object-src from the CSP (at least in MV3), for more information.
+See W3C WebExtensions Community Group [issue 204](https://github.com/w3c/webextensions/issues/204), Remove object-src from the CSP (at least in MV3), for more information.

 Require that all types of content should be packaged with the extension: